stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 To understand how specializing works (and what it is, for that matter), we first need to review how ad-hoc polymorphism with type classes is implemented in GHC.
-When there is a constraint in signature of a function:
+When there is a type class constraint in the signature of a function:

 ```haskell
 foo :: Num a => a -> a
 foo = …
 ```

-…it means that the function should work differently for different `a` that implement the type class (`Num` in our example).
-This is accomplished by passing around a dictionary indexed by methods in given type class, so the example above turns into:
+…it means that the function should work differently for different the `a` that implement the type class (`Num` in our example).
+This is accomplished by passing around a dictionary indexed by methods in the given type class, so the example above turns into:

 ```haskell
 foo :: Num a -> a -> a